Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows

-We now critically analyse each term in \Eq{eq:bud1} and plot them in \fig{fig:flux} for three different values of $\Ga$.
+Note that due to rising bubbles, in principle, our flow is anisotropic.
+Here and henceforth, following the standard practice in bubbly turbulence \cite{lance_1991,pandey_2020,chibbaro_2021}, we use the isotropic spectra which is the projection of the general anisotropic spectra on to the isotropic sector~\cite{biferale2005anisotropy}.
+In the supplementary material, {which includes Ref.~\cite{biferale2005anisotropy}}, we show that for our simulations the anisotropic contribution is negligible at all scales except $k$ in the neighbourhood of $\kd$.

+We now describe how Kolmogorov scaling emerges at both small and large $\At$ by studying the scale-by-scale energy budget equation:

+Here $\mEK$ is the kinetic energy contained up-to wavenumber $K$.
+Here $\PiK$, $\FsK$, $\PK$, $\DK$ and $\FgK$ are the contributions from the advective term, surface tension, pressure, viscous dissipation and buoyancy from \Eq{eq:ns}~\footnote{See Supplementary Material for detailed step-by-step derivation, which includes Refs.~\cite{pope,eyink_1995,frisch,aluie_2013,aluie_2019}}.

+{\it The scale-by-scale budget for low ${\At=0.04}$} --- we follow Refs.~\cite{pope,eyink_1995,frisch,verma_2019} to derive \Eq{eq:ebud}.
+We consider stationary state, hence $\delt \mEK=0 $ and we use Boussinesq approximation, hence $\PK = 0$.
+We plot all the others terms of \Eq{eq:ebud} as a function of $K$ in the top row of \fig{fig:flux} for large and small $\Ga$.
+As expected~\cite{pandey_2020}, bubbles inject energy into the flow at scales comparable to the bubble diameter -- $\FgK$ monotonically increases and saturates around $K\approx \kd$.
 From the perspective of the Kolmogorov theory of turbulence~\cite[][section 6.2.4]{frisch} the buoyancy injection term $\FgK$ is the large scale driving force active at scales around $\kd$.
 Following Ref.~\cite{frisch}, consider a fixed $K \gg \kd$ and take the limit $\nu\to 0$ ($\Ga\to\infty$).
-Then $ \displaystyle \lim_{\nu \to 0}\DK \approx 0$, holds and the flux balance equation reads,
+Then $ \displaystyle \lim_{\nu \to 0}\DK \approx 0$, holds and the flux balance equation reads: